 Jay Ward also talked about Lightning McQueen's new racing rival, a Formula 1-type car named Francesco Bernouli, who is voiced by John Turturro.

-Cars 2, which hits theaters nationwide on June 24.
+That about wraps up my day at the phenomenal Pixar facility in Emeryville, California for Cars 2, which hits theaters nationwide on June 24.
 It was a wonderful time, as always, and I can't wait until I can visit this magnificent studio again.